 Arches Fast Facts

-- The highest elevation found in Arches is 5,653 feet at Elephant Butte
+Arches’ lowest point is 3,960 feet at the Colorado River.
+The highest point in Arches is 5,653 feet at Elephant Butte.

 Where is Arches National Park?

 Arches National Park is located in southeastern Utah, just north of the town of Moab.
 It is the easternmost of the five incredible national parks spread across the southern part of the state.
 The access road to the Island in the Sky District of Canyonlands National Park is a short distance from the beginning of the Arches Scenic Drive, while the Needles District is further south.

 For more maps and directions see Getting to Arches.